- Participating Physician Groups (PPG)

 Documentation must be noted in the member's medical record regarding any missed or canceled appointments, reschedule dates and attempts to contact.
 Health Net recommends the use of a rubber stamp to document this information in the chart.

 Missed Procedure or Laboratory Test

 Appointments for procedures or tests may be missed or canceled.
-The provider must contact the member by telephone or letter to reschedule.
+The provider must contact the member by phone or letter to reschedule.
 Documentation must be noted in the medical record regarding any missed or canceled procedures or tests, reschedule dates and any attempts to contact the member.